sateesh3048/ruby_design_patterns/behavioural_patterns/chain-of-responsibility-pattern/readme.md

 if User enters "multiplication" operation then request first goes to addition handler (can not handl request so forward it) -> subtraction handler (can not handl request so forward it) -> multiplication handler(operation handled here)

+**Defining Abstract Hadler :-**

+AbstractHandler is defined with common abstract methods.

 ```
 class MathOperations